bugsnag-elixir/bugsnag-elixir/README.md

 # Set the release stage in your environment configs (e.g. config/prod.exs)
 config :bugsnag, release_stage: "prod"

+# Set the notify release stages to limit reorting the errors based on your environment
+config :bugsnag, notify_release_stages: ["prod"]

 # Set `use_logger: true` to report all uncaught exceptions (using Erlang SASL)
 config :bugsnag, use_logger: true
 ```